 A competitor in the crowded subcompact segment, the second-generation Toyota Yaris hatchback provides reliable and economical transportation for those in need of an inexpensive ride.
 While it isn't the performance car of its class, the Yaris offers a sensible combination of space, fuel economy and traditional Toyota quality.

 The Yaris is available as a three- or five-door hatchback.
 Both body styles come exclusively with a 1.5-liter inline-four that produces 106 horsepower and 103 lb-ft of torque at 4,200 rpm.
-While that isn't class-leading power, gas mileage is appropriately high: 38 miles per gallon on the highway with a standard five-speed manual transmission and 35 mpg for an extra-cost four-speed automatic.
+While that doesn't constitute class-leading power, gas mileage is respectable: 38 miles per gallon on the highway with a standard five-speed manual transmission and 35 mpg for an extra-cost four-speed automatic.
 City mileage is 30 mpg regardless of transmission.

 Newly standard on the L for the latest model year is a six-speaker AM/FM/CD stereo system with HD radio and an AUX input jack, as well as hands-free phone capability and music streaming via Bluetooth.